GregRos/career.gregros.dev/vault/Places/Appdome.md

 > > Migrated #nodejs versions, used #profiling to solve performance problems, and fixed dependency issues
 >
 > > [!success] End-to-end
-> > Developed features, participated in their design, and wrote specifications.
+> > Participated in feature design, specification, and development.
 >